 Notes on the Geography of Ghana: Elmina

-St. George of Elmina or "the mine," was established by the Portuguese, who arrived in 1482 and went into the gold-trading business.
+St. George of Elmina ("the mine") was established by the Portuguese, who arrived in 1482 and went into the gold-trading business.
 About 150 years later, the Dutch found a convenient hill from which to bombard the Portuguese into surrendering.
-This was 1637, by which time the primary export from the Gold Coast was slaves; it remained slaves through the 18th century and until the Dutch outlawed slavery in 1814 (seven years after the British).
+That happened in 1637, by which time the primary export from the Gold Coast was slaves.
+It remained slaves until the Dutch outlawed slavery in 1814 (seven years after the British).
 Perhaps the Dutch had no great interest in retaining the place, but in any case in 1872 they sold it--along with all their Gold Coast properties--to the British.

 Here's the fort today.
 Elspeth Huxley's nutshell description is this: "The oldest of them [the Gold Coast castles], and the finest, is Elmina, founded in 1482 by Don Diogo de Azambuja, at the head of an expedition of 500 soldiers and seamen and a hundred workmen and engineers....
 The Portuguese brought all necessary materials with them, stone already dressed and timber morticed, and they rushed the fort up in record time.
 They named it São Jorge de Mina, probably because of an abundance of gold.
 'In beauty and strength', Bosman justly observed more than 200 years later, 'it hath not its equal upon the whole Coast'....
 After the Dutch captured the castle ..in 1637, they carried out many alterations, and it stands today much as they left it, with tremendous granite walls and battlements whence one can survey the flat surrounding country and the ridged green sea" (Four Guineas, 1954, p.
 145)